Smitabh/bkpuneapp/Backend/README.md

 In your server root create some folder e.g. bkpune

-Folder Structructure local can be as follows:
+Folder Structructure at you local machine can be as follows:

 If Your Server is at D:\xampp\htdocs\
 then create folder bkpune in it